CST BLOG: Lab Expectations

 But above all, as mentioned, antibodies are the "soul" of immunoassays.
 Improving the technology behind immunoassay platforms alone will not be sufficient to achieve the goal of detecting AD biomarkers.
 Suitable, well-validated antibodies could unleash the power of these ultra-sensitive systems, while bad or poorly-validated antibodies would jeopardize the clinical development process.

-Groups around the world are heavily testing dozens of commercial antibody candidatesas well as newly developed antibodies targeting the two major proteins in AD; and tauwith a higher affinity for capture and the other with higher specificity for detection.
+Groups around the world are heavily testing dozens of commercial antibody candidates—as well as newly developed antibodies targeting the two major proteins in AD; and tau—with a higher affinity for capture and the other with higher specificity for detection.
 This step is always the most vital and time-consuming.

-Many studies have shown specific phosphorylated tau species as principal biomarker candidates for AD that can be measured in the plasma; examples will include phosphorylated tau at threonine 181, threonine 217, and serine 3964.
+Many studies have shown specific phosphorylated tau species as principal biomarker candidates for AD that can be measured in the plasma; examples will include phosphorylated tau at threonine 181, threonine 217, and serine 396.
 Unmodified tau, also referred to as total tau, has been considered as a biomarker for AD, including soluble tau, aggregated tau, and insoluble tau.
 This approach is the core of several programs from biopharmaceutical companies targeting these proteins in AD with the antibody-trapping technique.
-Multiple programs among pharmaceutical companies are also taking these approaches targeting total tau, PTM tau, but conformation-specific tau, including Biogen, Eli Lilly’s, and Novartis among many other companies.
-Therefore, measuring all these tau species is crucial to ping-point the best tau to be comfortably used as a biomarker.
+Multiple programs among pharmaceutical companies are also taking these approaches targeting total tau, PTM tau, but conformation-specific tau, including Biogen, Eli Lilly, and Novartis among many other companies.
+Therefore, measuring all these tau species is crucial to pinpoint the best tau to be used as a biomarker.
 The biology of tau is rich and complicated, and the search for tau biomarkers is a gigantic challenge.

 Moreover, there are many new modifications of the modern immunoassay that are designed to boost sensitivity.
-Scientists routinely use a range of technologies including electrochemiluminescent platform (Meso Scale Discovery), beads based single molecular counting Simoa HD-1 (Quanterix), and planar array-based Simoa SP-X (Quanterix).
+Scientists routinely use a range of technologies including electrochemiluminescent platform (Meso Scale Discovery), beads-based single molecular counting Simoa HD-1 (Quanterix), and planar array-based Simoa SP-X (Quanterix).
 The sensitivity range is set at high picograms-ml-1 to low femtograms-ml-1 among different platforms.
 Beyond sensitivity, whether an analyte could be measured accurately on any platform also remains to be tested because of the complexity of the blood matrix and also native conformation of the analyte itself in question.
 So trial and error is the only way to tell what is the best platform for a specific analyte, and the use of several biological models as well.

 An ongoing collaboration between Cell Signaling Technology and the academic laboratory of Dr. Dennis Selkoe and Dr. Lei Liu at Brigham and Women’s Hospital and Harvard Medical School, is in development to validate rabbit monoclonal antibodies for different Aβ and tau species, as well as other potential candidates including presenilin-1, nicastrin, and several other targets.
 Rabbit immune system has an improved immune response to small antigens to generate antibodies recognizing a more diverse range of epitopes.
-Taking these advantages, we could design antibodies to distinguish different Aβ and tau species by small truncation or post-translational modifications, such as phosphorylation and acetylation.
-The access to multi-year longitudinal cohorts in Dr. Selkoe and Dr. Liu, in CSF and plasma, represents a unique opportunity to put our knowledge to practice, and both groups will benefit from contributing to the knowledge and advances in AD.

 Select References: